-However, real investment from Spain’s younger winegrowers and critical recognition of the importance of championing diversity has instigated a dramatic change in Spain’s wine culture.
-Formerly obscure and neglected grapes like Garnacha and Mencia are now receiving the care and attention they deserve.
+However, real investment from Spain’s younger winegrowers and critical recognition of the importance of championing diversity has dramatically changed Spain’s wine culture.
+Formerly obscure and neglected grapes like Garnacha and Mencia now receive the care and attention they deserve.
 A growing firmament of winemakers understand that today’s wine enthusiast craves a point of difference – not similarity.
 The Monastrell grape (known as Mourvedre in France) has been at the forefront of this cultural shift.

-Dark skinned and seductively scented, Monastrell has been grown in the western Mediterranean for centuries.
+Dark-skinned and seductively scented, Monastrell has been grown in the western Mediterranean for centuries.
 It is believed that the Phoenicians introduced Monastrell to eastern Spain, possibly Valencia, in around 500 BC.
-Centuries later, the Romans probably transplanted the red grape variety from Spanish vineyards into the South of France after their conquest of Gaul and Hispania.
-Prior to the arrival and subsequent promulgation of Tempranillo, Monastrell was the second most planted variety in Spain, with Garnacha holding the top slot.
+Centuries later, the Romans probably transplanted the red grape variety from Spanish vineyards into the South of France after conquering Gaul and Hispania.
+Before Tempranillo’s arrival and subsequent promulgation, Monastrell was Spain’s second most planted variety, with Garnacha holding the top slot.
 Over the centuries, it spread throughout the southern Rhone Valley, and Provence appreciated its robust nature and tolerance to extreme heat.
 As a result, it became the most important red grape in Bandol, Provence’s superstar appellation, renowned for its deeply colored and powerful wines.
 Today it is also found in California and Australia, where it adds flesh, alcohol, and spice to Garnacha (Grenache) and Syrah blends.

 It looked as if Monastrell would remain a vital part of the Spanish landscape for a time.
 Unfortunately, the arrival of the phylloxera louse in the late 19th century destroyed the variety’s foothold in the Mediterranean.
 After devastating a large swathe of Spanish vineyards, growers found an effective solution by grafting European vines onto phylloxera-resistant American rootstock.
 However, this was to Monastrell’s detriment, as they soon discovered that the variety did not respond well to being grafted onto American grapevine species.
 Similarly, Garnacha was largely abandoned as it proved too difficult and time-consuming to grow the variety when grafted onto different root systems.
 In contrast, Tempranillo adapted to this new reality with ease.
 This is the principal reason why Spanish vineyards planted with Tempranillo increased exponentially in the 20th century.

 Nevertheless, Monastrell has enjoyed something of a resurgence over the past decade.
-It is currently the fourth most common red grape variety in Spain, although the acreage has declined significantly since the 1900s.
+It is currently Spain’s fourth most common red grape variety, although the acreage has declined significantly since the 1900s.
 Of course, this matters not to acolytes of the grape, who champion quality above quantity.
-20 years’ ago, single-varietal Monastrell wines were as uncommon as Tempranillo/Nebbiolo blends.
+Twenty years ago, single-varietal Monastrell wines were as uncommon as Tempranillo/Nebbiolo blends.
 There is a long history of blending the grape in the western Mediterranean rather than letting Monastrell shine as a standalone varietal.
-Yet trailblazing winemakers in Spain are now debunking conventional wisdom – they insist that Monastrell does not need a supporting act.
-A number of excellent single-varietal – and single-vineyard – cuvées have emerged in recent times, produced in a diverse range of terroirs across Spain’s viticultural map.
+Yet trailblazing winemakers in Spain are now debunking conventional wisdom – they insist Monastrell does not need a supporting act.
+Several excellent single-varietal – and single-vineyard – cuvées have emerged in recent times, produced in a diverse range of terroirs across Spain’s viticultural map.
 They are among some of the most exciting and complex wines being made in the country today.

-It is often said that young winemakers adore a challenge, a chance to cut their teeth with a mercurial and temperamental variety.
-Monastrell provides such an opportunity, and then some!
+Young winemakers often adore a challenge, a chance to cut their teeth with a mercurial and temperamental variety.
+Monastrell provides such an opportunity and then some!
 But, unfortunately, it is extremely difficult to grow, manage and nurture.
-Although Monastrell can thrive in hot climates that would devastate heat-sensitive varieties like Pinot Noir, it suffers from a tendency to bud and ripens very late.
+Although Monastrell can thrive in hot climates that would devastate heat-sensitive varieties like Pinot Noir, it tends to bud and ripen very late.
 This makes it susceptible to spring frosts, which are increasingly occurring in Europe as late as mid-April.
-Monastrell is also minded to produce a sprawling vine canopy and prolific yields, so constant pruning and monitoring is essential throughout the growing season.
+Monastrell is also minded to produce a sprawling vine canopy and prolific yields, so constant pruning and monitoring are essential throughout the growing season.
 Moreover, it is prone to fungal grapevine diseases – particularly downy and powdery mildew.

-Ultimately, the timing of the harvest is the crucial factor that determines whether you’ll end up with clumsily alcoholic Monastrell or a world-class red wine.
+Ultimately, the timing of the harvest is the crucial factor determining whether you’ll end up with clumsily alcoholic Monastrell or a world-class red wine.
 The grape’s thick skins give very hefty tannins that require a high level of phenolic ripeness to remove the possibility of harsh or astringent flavors.
-However, harvesting late in the season may lead to alcohol levels in excess of 16% in the fermenter and a lack of acidity.
+However, harvesting late in the season may lead to alcohol levels over 16% in the fermenter and a lack of acidity.
 If the grape becomes overripe, its pH will soar, creating flabby wines that lack freshness.
-So the dilemma is acute; achieving that delicate balance between ripe tannins, generous mouthfeel, and fresh acidity.
+So the dilemma is acute, achieving that delicate balance between ripe tannins, generous mouthfeel, and fresh acidity.
 Only the best and most talented Spanish winemakers can pull it off.

-If they succeed, then you’ll have the pleasure of enjoying a powerful – but not overblown – structured and complex red wine.
-A typical example will showcase pungent aromas of blackberry, raspberry, and black cherry.
+If they succeed, you’ll enjoy a powerful – but not overblown – structured and complex red wine.
+A typical example will showcase the pungent aromas of blackberry, raspberry, and black cherry.
 Usually full-bodied, Monastrell rarely lacks tannin and extract.
-With bottle, age comes flavors of forest floor, truffle, game, and Chinese five-spice.
-Monastrell’s inherently powerful structure ensures that there is never any rush to drink wines from good vintages.
+With bottle age comes flavors of forest floor, truffle, game, and Chinese five-spice.
+Monastrell’s inherently powerful structure ensures there is never any rush to drink wines from good vintages.

 Of course, the terroir (local growing conditions) will influence the style of Monastrell that ends up in your glass.
 Monastrell will adapt to a variety of terroirs in terms of soil, albeit it tends to thrive in shallow clay soils, which retain vital water during the hot growing season.
 The best sites in Spain tend to be south-facing vineyards at slightly higher altitudes, ensuring enough sunshine and heat to ripen the grape’s formidable tannins.
 Meanwhile, the elevation helps to maintain freshness and acidity in the grapes.
 But above all, Monastrell requires a hot and dry climate.